SteveBarnett/Writing-Workshops-and-Talks/README.md

 - **Becausing:** the data and facts that explain why.
 - **Convincing:** the response to anticipated challenges.

-## Argument
+## Theoretical

-- Use an emotional argument, but don't get angry.
-- Use love and charm, not guilt or blame.
-- Promote sympathy.
-- Entertain and excite, especially for uncomfortable, serious, truths.
+1. **Use an emotional argument**, but don't get angry.
+Use love and charm, not guilt and blame.
+Promote empathy, kindness, perspective. **Entertain and excite**, especially for uncomfortable, serious, truths.
+The more significant the thing, the more nervous we get.
-- Help make and find connections to things / truths people already know.
+- **Connect to the past and the familiar**.
+Help make and find connections to things / truths people already know.
+Find things that are **universally relevant, not locally specific**.
-- Understand the benefits of both sides, show pros and cons.
-- Understand why the change is difficult.
+- **Understand the benefits of both sides**: show the pros and cons. **Understand why the change is difficult and frustrating**, even when we know the right thing to do.
-- Find things that are universally relevant, not locally specific.

-## Technique

-- Wonder at something.
-Invite people to wonder with you.
-- Use the peak-end rule.
-- Jump between two viewpoints.

 ## Practical

-- Have integrity.
+1. **Have integrity**.
 Be the example.
-- Provide practical, actionable, steps.
-- Make it repeatable to help the learning stick.
-- Provide a toolkit.
-- Show how to get started.
+- **Provide a toolkit with actionable steps**: we learn by doing.
+Show how to get started with small wins / successes that will lead to big ones.
+Make it repeatable, regular, and ritual to help the learning stick and have a lasting effect.
+- **Use concrete examples** to help focus empathy and compassion.
+Look at good examples and analyse why they're good.